 Kraft's in 1981 -- catalog ways religious leaders have thought about the larger culture.

 - How should Christians view and interact with their

-- Chriostian viewpoints about culture have included opposition, transformation, coexistence
+- Christian viewpoints about the surrounding culture have included opposition, transformation,

 How should Christ-followers engage their cultural context?